List of Sanrio characters: Hello Kitty (1974)

 Hello Kitty (ハローキティ, Harō Kiti) is the best-known of Sanrio's characters.
 She is depicted as a white cat with a red bow and no visible mouth.
 The original design for Hello Kitty was created by Yuko Shimizu in 1974.
 However, the lead designer in charge of creating new design themes for most of Hello Kitty's history, since 1980, has been Yuko Yamaguchi.
 The first Hello Kitty item, a vinyl coin purse, was introduced in 1975.

-Official character profiles list Hello Kitty's full name as Kitty White (キティ・ホワイト, Kiti Howaito), born in the suburbs of London, England, on November 1.
+Official character profiles list Hello Kitty's full name as Kitty White (キティ・ホワイト, Kiti Howaito), born in the suburbs of London on November 1.
 Her height is described as five apples and her weight as three apples.
 She is depicted as a bright and kind-hearted girl who is good at baking cookies and likes to play the piano.
 Hello Kitty is portrayed with a large family including her twin sister Mimmy, who wears a yellow bow, papa George and mama Mary.

 Originally Hello Kitty was only marketed towards pre-teenage girls, but beginning in the 1990s, the brand found commercial success among teenage and adult consumers as well.
-The brand went into decline in Japan after the 1990s, but continued to grow in the international market.
+The brand went into decline in Japan after the 1990s, but it continued to grow in the international market.
 By 2010 the character was worth a year and The New York Times called her a "global marketing phenomenon".
 By 2014, when Hello Kitty was 40 years old, she was worth about a year.

 UNICEF has appointed Hello Kitty children's ambassador and the Japanese government appointed her ambassador of tourism.
 The Hello Kitty media franchise has grown to include several animated series, video games and other media productions.
-A variety of products have featured the character over the years and as of 2008 there were over different Hello Kitty branded products.
+A variety of products have featured the character over the years, and as of 2008, there were over different Hello Kitty branded products.

 Aside from the core Hello Kitty characters, several spinoff characters have been created: Hello Kitty's boyfriend Dear Daniel in 1999, Charmmy Kitty, Hello Kitty's pet cat, and Sugar, her pet hamster, both in 2004, and her superhero alter-ego Ichigoman in 2011.